-18. Scheme of Arrangement
+17. Scheme of Arrangement

-The Company and its immediate parent company entered into the Scheme with effect from 7 March 1997.
-The Amending Scheme Amending Scheme was approved at meetings of Scheme Creditors held on 11 December 2014 and sanctioned by the High Court of Justice of England and Wales by an order dated 29 October 2015 ("the Order") coming into effect from 14 January 2016.
-The United States Bankruptcy Court granted an order under Chapter 15 of the United States Bankruptcy Code recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.
+The Company and its immediate parent company entered into the Original Scheme with effect from 7 March 1997.
+An Amending Scheme came into effect from 14 January 2016.
+The United States Bankruptcy Court granted an order recognising and enforcing the Amending Scheme in the United States of America on 11 January 2016.